-Amsterdam’s Spiegelkwartier (Mirror Quarter) is an absolute must do for amateurs of art, antiques and curiosities.
-This area has been at the center of the Dutch art and antiques trade for over 80 years.
-More than 100 specialized dealers offer not only top-quality collections, but considerable expertise.
-And all this takes place in a cosy, neighborhood ambiance.
+Amsterdam’s Spiegelkwartier (Mirror Quarter) is an absolute must-do for amateurs of art, antiques, and curiosities.
+This area has been at the center of the Dutch art and antique trade for over 80 years.
+More than 100 specialized dealers offer not only top-quality collections but considerable expertise.
+And all this takes place in a cozy, neighborhood ambiance.

-All in all, the Spiegelkwartier/Spiegelgracht will particularly appeal to antiques lovers and individuals in search for something really specific, and ready to pay the price for it.
+All in all, the Spiegelkwartier/Spiegelgracht will particularly appeal to antiques lovers and individuals in search of something really specific, and ready to pay the price for it.

 This contact form is available only for logged in users.

 Spiegelkwartier offers a range of antique shops and art galleries, I really enjoyed the passion the retailers have for their antiques and the wide range of prices.